macCesar/purgeTSS/README.md

 Use this command if you want to copy **all available classes** in `tailwind.tss`, `fontawesome.tss`, `materialicons.tss` and `lineicons.tss` while prototyping your App.

 ### A caveat when working with very large .tss files
-When compaling a ver large tss file you will get the following note:
+When compiling a very large tss file you will get the following note:

 > ___[BABEL] Note: The code generator has deoptimised the styling of [ name-of-the-generated-style.js-file ] as it exceeds the max of 500KB.___